kealanparr/random-quote-machine/README.md

 User Story #9: My quote machine should fetch the new quote's author when the #new-quote button is clicked and display it in the #author element.
 User Story #10: I can tweet the current quote by clicking on the #tweet-quote a element.
 This a element should include the "twitter.com/intent/tweet" path in its href attribute to tweet the current quote.
 User Story #11: The #quote-box wrapper element should be horizontally centered.
 Please run tests with browser's zoom level at 100% and page maximized.

+Ignore manifest issue for now as only problem on localhost Fix font awesome and quote icon
+Style quote and author
+Deal with changing quote and bg color change
+Get twitter icon